 Fireworks often lure people into a false sense of safety.
-As a child we are often given snaps and sparklers which seem all to harmless.
+As a child, we are often given snaps and sparklers which seem all to harmless.
 This sense of safety is then applied to other types of fireworks which carry much more explosive capabilities.
-The Medical Daily reports that many injuries are occurring to younger and younger children, with about thirty percent of those actually lighting fireworks being under the age of 14.
+The Medical Daily reports that many injuries are occurring to younger and younger children, with about thirty percent of those actual lighting fireworks being under the age of 14.
 Some of the most common firework injuries are:

 - Leg Injuries: Fireworks thrown near others often results in leg burns and blast injuries.